Kudaes/DInvoke_rs/README.md

 ```

 # Example 3 - Executing direct syscall
 In the next example, we use DInvoke_rs to execute the syscall that corresponds to function NtQueryInformationProcess.
-Since the macro dinvoke::execute_syscall!() dynamically allocates and executes the shellcode required to execute the desired syscall, all hooks present in ntdll.dll are bypassed.
+Since the macro dinvoke::execute_syscall!() dynamically allocates and executes the shellcode required to perform the desired syscall, all hooks present in ntdll.dll are bypassed.

 ```rust